Michael Ligas (Head Judge)

 Rick is a freelance strategist, advertising ex-pat, and the co-owner and head brewer at Aurora's first brewery, Twisted Branch.
 Since learning to homebrew in 2012 Rick has parlayed a love for beer and an admiration for brewing history into a goal of resurrecting lost and misunderstood historical beers.

 Scott is an enthusiastic fan of Ontario's craft brewers and a backyard hop grower himself.
-He works for BASF as the horticulture crop manager where he has worked to introduce several new crop protection innovations, including some used in hops production.
+He works for Plant Products as the Outdoor Specialty Crops Manager and works with crop protection manufacturers, retailers and fruit and vegetable growers.
 In his spare time, he is an avid cyclist which may help to explain his affinity for radlers.